-(3) If the alien has already reported gross income information for his or her sponsor in compliance with Ohio works first (OWF) sponsored alien rule 5101:1-2-35 of the Administrative Code, the county agency may use that income amount for the food assistance program.
+(3) When the alien has already reported gross income information for his or her sponsor in compliance with Ohio works first (OWF) sponsored alien rule 5101:1-2-35 of the Administrative Code, the county agency may use that income amount for the supplemental nutrition assistance program (SNAP).

 (D) What portion of the sponsor's resources are attributed to the sponsored alien?